keptn/lifecycle-toolkit/docs-new/docs/use-cases/non-k8s.md

 For example, Keptn can run (or "trigger") load and performance tests for an application that is deployed on a virtual machine.
-It does this by specifing a container image that should be executed.
+It does this by specifying a container image that should be executed.
 You specify the container in a `KeptnTaskDefinition` resource; see [Deployment tasks](../guides/tasks.md) for more information.
 The `KeptnTask` runs as a Kubernetes